covid19-dash/covid-dashboard/README.md

 The goal on this project is to raise awareness on the evolution of COVID.
 The idea is to associate a visualization that shows data relevant to the public with a didactic text on why such evolution is expected.
-A forecasting model will be developed.
+A simple forecasting model estimates growth rates.

 ## Project vision